-We extend our analysis by further interacting treatment groups' with household characteristics such as rural, formal education and ownership of land status.
-The interaction terms seems to increase both the main effects of the treatment groups and the respective control variables.
-Agricultural income (crop and non-crop) are found to drop significantly for rainfall-based affected households' (B).
-Interestingly, we find that crop expenditure increases significantly for self-reported flood treatment households' whereas non-crop expenditure per capita significantly increases for households' who have both self-reported and been identified through geographical exposure (C).
-We further strengthen our results pooling data from the earlier years' i.e. 2000, 2005 and 2010 as robustness checks and observe consistencies in most cases with our benchmark estimation results.
-We however, only use the rainfall-based index measure in our robustness due to unavailability of self-reported data in years' 2000 and 2005.
+We extend our analysis by further interacting treatment groups with household characteristics such as rural, formal education, and ownership of land status.
+The interaction terms seem to increase both the main effects of the treatment groups and the respective control variables.
+Agricultural incomes (crop and non-crop) are found to drop significantly for rainfall-based affected households (B).
+Interestingly, we find that crop expenditure increases significantly for self-reported flood treatment households whereas noncrop expenditure per capita significantly increases for households who have both self-reported and identified through geographical exposure (C).
+We further strengthen our results pooling data from the earlier years i.e., 2000, 2005, and 2010 as robustness checks and observe consistencies in most cases with our benchmark estimation results.
+We however, only use the rainfall-based index measure in our robustness check due to unavailability of selfreported data in years 2000 and 2005.

-The 'disaster-development' literature has made considerably less progress on the use of shock modules to empirically estimate the impacts of natural disasters on development outcomes.
+The "disaster-development" literature has made considerably less progress on the use of shock modules to empirically estimate the impacts of natural disasters on development outcomes.
 The recent addition of shock questionnaires in nationally representative household income and expenditure surveys provides an ample scope to identify the self-reported affected groups in repeated natural disasters.
-This selfidentification in the questionnaire could be advantageous to capture the disaster impacts on households' more precisely when compared to index-based identifications based on geographical exposure.
+This self-identification in the questionnaire could be advantageous to capture the disaster impacts on households more precisely when compared to index-based identifications based on geographical exposure.
 However, literatures have identified shortcomings in self-reporting and various determinants of flood risk perception.
-The dissimilarities in the results in terms of the development impacts on flood treatment households' using different measures of disaster risk exposure might be due to the various shortcomings been identified in the literatures.
-Moreover, questions' based on 'yes/no' responses (i.e. close-ended) might not be sufficient to identify the true development impacts.
-The selection of the respondents (sample) in this particular set of questionnaire (shock questions on natural disasters) is also questionable depending on criteria.38 There is an obvious need to employ both qualitative and quantitative techniques to understand the degrees of experience in impact analysis.39 One possible solution is, of course, more respondents and data availability in addition to incorporating degrees of actual hazard awareness, experience, and preparedness questions' to identify the real affected group in repeated natural shocks.
-There is a need to thoroughly analyse the inconsistencies in the robust research findings based on the shortcomings identified in the literature.
+The dissimilarities in the results in terms of the development impacts on flood treatment households using different measures of disaster risk exposure might be due to the various shortcomings identified in the literatures.
+Moreover, questions based on "yes/no" responses (i.e., close-ended) might not be sufficient to identify the true development impacts.
+The selection of the respondents (sample) in this particular set of questionnaire (shock questions on natural disasters) is also questionable depending on criteria.32 There is an obvious need to employ both qualitative and quantitative techniques to understand the degrees of experience in impact analysis.33 One possible solution is, of course, more respondents and data availability in addition to incorporating degrees of actual hazard awareness, experience, and preparedness questions to identify the real affected group in repeated natural shocks.
+There is a need to thoroughly analyze the inconsistencies in the robust research findings based on the shortcomings identified in the literature.
 However, the evidence and the novel approach that we adopt in this paper could justify future research in estimating welfare impacts of climate-induced persistent natural events in developing countries.